sqrtNOT/ERCOT/README.md

-# ERCOT
+# ERCOT Scraper
-scrapes the ERCOT mis
+scrapes the ERCOT mis spreadsheets and loads them into a sql database.